sazadeh/NLPProject/README.md

  **Background Information** <br />
  Many ML algorithms require the input to be presented as a fixed-length feature vector.
 (For example Bag-Of-Words is one of the most common fixed-length feature.)
 Bag-Of-Words has two major weaknesses:
- * Loses the  ordering of words *Ignores semantics of words Paragraph Vector is an unsupervised algorithm that learns fixed-length feature representations from variable-length pieces of text.
+1)Loses the  ordering of words 2)Ignores semantics of words

+Paragraph Vector is an unsupervised algorithm that learns fixed-length feature representations from variable-length pieces of text.
  In this algorithm each document is represented by a dense vector which is trained by predicting words in the document.
 This method overcomes the Bag-Of-Words weaknesses.